Skip to content

 Every week we deal with countless examples of people fearful of running out of money in retirement due to uncertainties about future expenses and longevity.
 Rising healthcare costs, inflation, and market volatility can erode savings faster than expected and add to the negative rhetoric.

 Having spent a lifetime accumulating wealth for retirement, it is not uncommon to see people unable to switch from an accumulation mindset to decumulation.
-This financial insecurity can lead to anxiety, and it often holds back retirees from spending money and pursuing the things they always dreamed of.
+This financial insecurity can lead to anxiety, and it often holds back retirees from spending money and pursuing things they always dreamed of.

-Having successfully supported clients for over 30 years our business has gained an insight into financial decision making and lifestyle choices in retirement.
+Having successfully supported clients for over 30 years, our business has gained considerable insight into financial decision making and lifestyle choices in retirement.
 We have navigated clients through significant financial, economic, and social changes including the Global Financial Crisis, 9/11 and more recently the COVID-19 outbreak.
 We have also helped clients celebrate personal and family milestones, navigate life’s ups and downs and unfortunately, we have seen many of the heartaches and tragedies that life can sometimes throw your way.

 Sharing with you some key observations we have noted over the years supporting retirees may help give you some confidence about your retirement outlook.

 • Knowing how much you are likely to need to spend in retirement can assist with adequately planning for retirement and creating a savings goal.
 As a benchmark, the Australian Superannuation Fund Association (ASFA) regularly release a retirement standard.
-This will help you understand if your retirement income aspirations are reasonable, bearing in mind it is OK not to be “average”.
+This will help you understand if your retirement income aspirations are reasonable, bearing in mind it is okay not to be “average”.

 • Another easy way to determine your retirement income needs is to ask yourself, is my/our current income from work sufficient for my day-to-day needs.
 Would you be comfortable replacing your work income in retirement?
 If so, use it as your retirement cash flow goal.